-Roth IRAs function a little bit like a savings account in that you can withdraw your contributions at any time, regardless of your age, without paying a penalty or income taxes on your withdrawals.
+Roth IRAs function a little bit like savings accounts in that you can withdraw your contributions at any time, regardless of your age, without paying a penalty or income taxes on your withdrawals.
 There aren’t even limits on what you can use the money for.
-If you withdraw your contributions from a pre-tax retirement account before the age of 59 ½ you’ll have to pay a 10% penalty off the top as well as income tax on the amount you withdraw.
+If you withdraw your contributions from a pre-tax retirement account before the age of 59 ½ you’ll have to pay a 10 percent penalty off the top as well as income tax on the amount you withdraw.

 But keep in mind, this tax-free rule only applies to the post-tax income you’ve contributed, not to earnings that money has made.
-If you withdraw earnings before reaching the age of 59 ½ you’ll have to pay a 10% penalty as well as income tax on the distribution.
+If you withdraw earnings before reaching the age of 59 ½ you’ll have to pay a 10 percent penalty as well as income tax on the distribution.

 The good thing is that the IRS considers all withdrawals as coming from contributions first, and only once contributions are depleted, do they start counting your distributions as coming from earnings.

 Benefit #3: Roth IRAs can Help You Leave Tax-Free Money to Your Heirs

 Generally speaking, distributions from inherited Roth IRAs remain tax-free.
 And since the IRS doesn’t require you to take a minimum distribution from the account upon reaching the age of 70 ½ years, you can theoretically pass on 100 percent of your tax-free contributions and earnings to your heirs, provided you don’t need the money to pay any living expenses.

 Note: The rules governing inheritance are subtle and complex, so you always want to consult an estate-planning attorney regarding your specific situation.